Fetch.ai (FET) Price Tops $0.51 on Exchanges

-Fetch.ai (CURRENCY:FET) traded 2.7% higher against the US dollar during the 24 hour period ending at 14:00 PM Eastern on August 13th.
-One Fetch.ai coin can now be bought for approximately $0.51 or 0.00001094 BTC on popular exchanges.
-Fetch.ai has a market cap of $380.63 million and approximately $36.02 million worth of Fetch.ai was traded on exchanges in the last day.
-In the last week, Fetch.ai has traded 22% higher against the US dollar.
+Fetch.ai (CURRENCY:FET) traded up 2.5% against the U.S. dollar during the one day period ending at 0:00 AM ET on August 15th.
+Fetch.ai has a market capitalization of $380.72 million and approximately $29.06 million worth of Fetch.ai was traded on exchanges in the last day.
+Over the last seven days, Fetch.ai has traded 32.9% higher against the U.S. dollar.
+One Fetch.ai coin can currently be bought for approximately $0.51 or 0.00001074 BTC on exchanges.

 - DREP [old] (DREP) traded 19.5% lower against the dollar and now trades at $1.96 or 0.00003399 BTC.